 There’s a deep inner peace that arises when we learn that self-love is the key to all that we long for in life.

-Many women turn their backs on self-love because we don’t want to appear selfish, self-centred, or self–absorbed.
+Many women turn their backs on self-love because they don’t want to appear selfish, self-centered, or self–absorbed.

 At an intellectual level, we may believe that self-love is important, but at a subconscious level, however, we have barriers preventing us from practicing self-love.

 If we do believe that loving ourselves is important, we find it almost impossible to act in ways that are self-loving.
 Come to think of it, most of us don’t even know what self-love looks or feels like.

 I have the privilege of teaching meditation and mindfulness to women.
 I began to see a pattern that seemed to be the norm for most women.
 Many of us have a difficult time actually loving ourselves.
 This lack of self-love causes all sorts of problems in our lives that we attempt to fix by manipulating our external circumstances.

 Most of us aren’t aware that to have the relationships, health, prosperity, contentment, and peace of mind that we desire, we MUST first learn to love ourselves.
 We must love ourselves, not because we want to be selfish, but because we want to be whole.

 Zen master Thich Nhat Hanh, a Vietnamese Buddhist monk known for his bestselling writing on mindfulness and peace, put it this way: